apalache-mc/apalache/docs/manual.md

 the parameters specified in ``ConstInit``, that is, in our example, it will consider ``N \in 3..10`` and all non-empty value sets that are subsets of ``0..4``.

+### Limitation

-**Limitation**. ``ConstInit`` should be a conjunction of such assignments and possibly of additional constraints on the constants.
+``ConstInit`` should be a conjunction of assignments and possibly of additional constraints on the constants.
 For instance, you should not write `N = 10 \/ N = 20`.
 However, you can write `N \in {10, 20}`.

 ## 5.4.
 TLC configuration file

 We support configuring Apalache via TLC configuration files; these files are produced automatically by TLA Toolbox, for example.
-TLC configuration file allows to specify which initialization predicate and transition predicate to employ, which invariants to check, as well as to initialize specification parameters.
+TLC configuration files allow one to specify which initialization predicate and transition predicate to employ, which invariants to check, as well as to initialize specification parameters.
 A limited syntax of TLC configuration files is supported at the moment, which should be nevertheless enough for most uses.

 If you are checking a file `<myspec>.tla`, and the file `<myspec>.cfg` exists in the same directory, it will be picked up by Apalache automatically.
-You can also explicitely specify which configuration file to use via `--config` option.
+You can also explicitly specify which configuration file to use via the `--config` option.

+<a name="running"></a>
-# 6. Running the tool <a name="running"></a>
+# 6. Running the tool

 ## 6.1.
 Model checker command-line parameters